About Me

 Research

-Self-Organising Map (Summer project) Project supervisor: Grant Kennedy, Paul Strøm, David Brown
+Self-Organising Map (Summer project) Project supervisors: Grant Kennedy, Paul Strøm, David Brown

 This summer project introduced me to an unsupervised Machine Learning classification algorithm called a Self-Organising Map (SOM) that we used to classify stellar spectra according to their different spectral profiles.
 This was an attempt to reduce the number of false positive detections in our search for exocomet transits.
 The main idea is that stars showing similar features (e.g. variable stellar activity), would be classified together, providing an easier method to identify and filter specific sources of false positive exocomet detections.